Achievable logoAchievable logo

 Total +$600

-At $84, the option is $9 “out of the money” and has no intrinsic value.
-When the market price is above $75, the holder does not exercise their option.
-Why would they exercise and sell the stock for $75 when the market is trading it for $84?
-At this point, the option expires worthless.
+At $84, the option is $9 out of the money and has no intrinsic value.
+When the market price is above $75, the holder won’t exercise.
+Exercising would mean selling stock for $75 when it can be sold in the market for $84.

-An easy way to determine if a put will be assigned is utilizing the phrase “put down.”
-Puts are only exercised if the underlying security’s market price is below the strike price.
-This is not the case in this example, so the option expires.
+An easy way to check whether a put is likely to be assigned is the phrase “put down.”
+Puts are exercised when the underlying security’s market price is below the strike price.
+That isn’t true here, so the option expires.

 Writers can also perform closing transactions to exit their obligations before expiration.